 There are increased chances of miscarriage, stillbirth, Hypertension, Low birth weight, congenital anomalies and long term complications to the children like childhood obesity syndrome.
 The doctors may also face issues in doing ultrasound tests on you.
 Having too much fat may cause an obstacle for the doctors to see the baby during an ultrasound test.
 Doctors may also find it challenging to check the baby’s heartbeat.

 Moreover, overweight/obesity may also lead to gestational diabetes.
 You have to get a glucose test to ensure that you don't have gestational diabetes.
 Overweight pregnant ladies also may have sleep disorders.
 Apart from the pregnancy complications, an overweight / obese woman may also face labor and childbirth complications issues.

-Obesity and overweight can cause serious health issues in males and females.
+Conclusion: Obesity and overweight can cause serious health issues in males and females.
 When you plan to have a baby, get all your medical tests done to rule out any medical conditions.
 In case of any medical conditions, please consult a doctor and get them under control.
 Consult a good dietician and get your weight under control.
 This will eliminate most of your overweight/obesity-related problems during pregnancy.